Comprehensive language-image pre-training for 3D medical image understanding: Introduction

+Currently, the largest publicly available 3D datasets with \imagereport pairs reach a combined size of about 78k \imagereport pairs (\cref{apx:tab:datasets}), which is far from the 400 million image--text pairs which \ac{CLIP} \citep{radford2021learning} was trained on, and even further from the 12 billion alt-texts \citep{chen2022pali} used to train \sigliptwo \citep{tschannen_siglip_2025}.
+However, the relatively large number of available unpaired images has the potential to substantially increase the amount of overall usable data, when leveraged through \ac{SSL} (\cref{apx:tab:datasets}).
+In this work, we address the above issues by demonstrating how to successfully adapt a \visionlanguage pre-training approach to the 3D medical imaging domain, using both image-only and \imagetext open-access chest CT datasets.

-\paragraph{Engineering challenges} The number of voxels in 3D medical images is orders of magnitude larger than the number of pixels in images from the general domain and 2D medical images.
-For example, a typical chest CT volume may be composed of 512$\times$512$\times$200 voxels, which makes using entire images in native resolution during training challenging due to the excessive VRAM requirements.
+The number of voxels in 3D medical images is orders of magnitude larger than the number of pixels in images from the general domain and 2D medical images.
+For example, a typical chest CT volume may be composed of 512$\times$512$\times$320 voxels, making it difficult to use entire images in native resolution during training due to excessive VRAM requirements.
 A whole-body CT scan would be even larger, with over a thousand axial slices acquired.
-Subsequently, it is common to either train with crops of images~\citep{shui_large-scale_2025,perez-garcia_torchio_2021} or downsampled images~\citep{hamamci_developing_2024,blankemeier_merlin_2024}.
-While the former solution may complicate \ac{CLIP}-style training as clinical reports refer to the entire volume rather than just the \ac{FOV} of the sub-crop, the latter discards image information, which may be crucial for detecting specific abnormalities.
+Due to the large size, it is common to either train with crops of images~\citep{shui_large-scale_2025,perez-garcia_torchio_2021} or downsampled images~\citep{hamamci_developing_2024,blankemeier_merlin_2024}.
+Cropping may complicate \ac{CLIP}-style training as clinical reports refer to the entire volume rather than just the \ac{FOV} of the sub-crop.
+Downsampling may discard image information that is crucial for detecting certain abnormalities, in particular small ones.